devnull-cz/c-prog-lang/modules/basics.md

 #module freestanding-environment.md freestanding environment
           if interested.
 It is out of scope for this seminar though.

-- string literals: #source printf.c
+- string literals (AKA string constants): #source printf.c

 - use the `return` operator to return a function value
 	- in the `main()` funtion, return exits the program